 “Jist the result of all day with heathens.”

 The three of us go upstairs.
 I opened the big window in the spare room and sit in a window corner with a leg outside the sill.
 The girls sit in the other corner, Amy leans back into Angela’s arms.
-A big smile comes to my lips, as I remember doing the same with Jace, Robby and Jack – bittersweet.
+A big smile comes to my lips, as I remember doing the same in Florida with Jace, Robby and Jack – bittersweet.

 “Don’t be thinkin’ nothin’.”
 Angela asserts.
 “We ain’t lesbians.”